What’s the Top Solution for Fake Retail Accounts?

 This blend of real and fictitious data makes the fake accounts much harder to detect.
 The bot might use a real person’s name but a disposable email address, or it might generate a completely new identity that looks plausible enough to fool your system.
 By automating this process, criminals can exploit vulnerabilities in your sign-up flow and create a high volume of fraudulent accounts before you even notice.

-How to Spot a Bot-Generated Account
+Telltale Signs of a Bot-Generated Account

 While bots are getting smarter, they still leave behind digital footprints.
 One of the clearest signs is the presence of unusual traffic patterns.
 For example, you might see a sudden, massive spike in account registrations coming from a single IP address or a specific geographic region.
 Bots also behave differently than humans.
 They might fill out a form instantly or move through your site in a rigid, non-human way.